funkrusher/fk-framework-quarkus-jooq/README.md

 ./gradlew clean --refresh-dependencies
 ```
 If you use the Intellij-Starter to start the App/Backend, please be aware that in that case
-you need to use the Gradle-Refresh Button in the Intellij-Gradle-Widget instead.
+you need to use the Gradle-Refresh Button in the Intellij-Gradle-Widget instead as described in the above link.

 So to summarize:
-1. Publish your change code
+1. Publish your changed code
 2. Refresh the Gradle Dependencies
 3. Start your app depending on the changed code

 With this explanation you should have all tools necessary to:
 - create unique versions of artifacts for each release / merge to master
-- depend on / use old versions of artifacts to stay on older versions for some time until you have catched up with the snapshot again
+- depend on / use old versions of artifacts to stay on older versions for some time, until you have caught up with the snapshot again

-This should help you in a multi-team environment, where each team works on a service and an other team changes a core functionality.
+This should help you in a multi-team environment, where each team works on a service and another team changes a core functionality.
-In that case the team-A can use the latest version and set the team-B to the current release-version.
+In that case the team-A can use the latest version and set the team-B to the current valid release-version.
 Team B can then take their time to decide/plan, when they also use the latest version of the artifact again.

+If you really need this, you should think about splitting up this mono-repo into separate repos per team.
+- platform-team: defines core-module and shared-modules (shared account/user-management) with own release-versioning and git-repo
+- teamA: defines serviceA with own release-versioning and git-repo
+- teamB: defines serviceB with own release-versioning and git-repo

+This way the platform-team will be able to prepare new versions of core functionality, and the other teams can decide
+in their own release-cycle when they are ready to include those new versions into their own services.

+But this should be doable with the tools/demo presented in this project.

 ## Intellij IDEA